 This work provides examples of:

-- Betty and Veronica: Blonde, Spoiled Sweet heiress Nicole vs. the practical brown-haired principal Jill.
+- Betty and Veronica: Blonde, sweet heiress Nicole vs. the practical brown-haired teacher Jill.

 - Cloudcuckoolander: Skeeter.
 Just watch the scene where he introduces Mr. Nottingham to the audience.